flexiblepower/fpai-documentation/CommonClasses.md

 import static javax.measure.unit.SI.*;
 import static javax.measure.unit.NonSI.*;

-// Create a measureable which stores an amount of power Measurable<Power> power = Measure.valueOf(50, WATT);
+// Create a measurable which stores an amount of power Measurable<Power> power = Measure.valueOf(50, WATT);

-// Create a measureable which stores a duration Measurable<Duration> hour = Measure.valueOf(1, HOUR);
+// Create a measurable which stores a duration Measurable<Duration> hour = Measure.valueOf(1, HOUR);

-// Compare two measureables.
+// Compare two measurables.
 This should result in true. boolean res = Measure.valueOf(1000, WATT).equals(Measure.valueOf(1, KILO(WATT)))

-// Compare two measureables.
+// Compare two measurables.
 This sholud result in a value < 0 int compare = Measure.valueOf(1, JOULE).compareTo(Measure.valueOf(1, KWH));

 // Get the value of a measurable as a double.
 This should result in 3600.0.